Children's Sleep Services

 Without proper rest, children and teens cannot function well in school.
 They may not eat enough or grow properly.They may be grouchy, or extremely sleepy during the day.
 Although sleep disorders are often experienced by young people at some time in their lives, many go undiagnosed.
 To help them get a good night's rest, Greenwich Hospital’s Sleep Center offers a specialized program for diagnosis and treatment.

-Saul Rothenberg, PhD, a licensed psychologist and sleep specialist who evaluates children, adolescents and adults with a variety of sleep complaints, including insomnia.
+is a psychologist and sleep specialist who evaluates and treats children, adolescents and adults with a variety of sleep complaints, including insomnia.

-Sleep Technologists, registered respiratory therapists who are specially licensed and trained to monitor advanced equipment used to diagnose specific sleep disorders.
+: These registered respiratory therapists are specially licensed and trained to monitor advanced equipment used to diagnose specific sleep disorders.